 The forces of the atmosphere hold the Shakti of the universal prana on Earth.
 The ecosystem or flora and fauna convey the powers of heat and cold, dampness and dryness, wind and sunlight, making their mark upon nature, our physical being and its energies.
 Atmospheric forces shape the outer environment, to which our inner environment or bodily state must harmonize itself in order to maintain balance.
 Each one of us can be said to be a manifestation of the atmosphere, incarnate as an individual being, which exists as the breath or prana within us.

 Living creatures are atmospheric forms that move along the planet’s surface like the winds, which allows them to live and move above ground and in contact with the air.
+We are spirits, as it were, meaning the energy of air, prana and lightning in embodiment.
 In addition, we have our own ‘inner atmosphere’, which manifests our emotional and energy sphere.
 How we fine tune our emotions and mindset to its intrinsic nature, is essential to our psychological well-being.
 Making our inner atmosphere expansive and yet calm, full of light and yet nourishing like the rain, is a great secret of Shakti Sadhana.

 Shiva and Shakti